 This trip is designed for members of our Travelers Circle who have already participated in our Luberon Experience week.
 You’re welcome to bring your travel companions.

 Bonnieux and the Luberon have become home.
-We now have our own place in the village, and if you add up all our time there, it’s approaching four years… but every trip still gives us an incredible thrill.
+We now have a second home in the village, and if you add up all our time in the Luberon, it’s more than four years… but every trip still gives us an incredible thrill.
 Whether we’re leading a Luberon Experience group or simply enjoying family time in this place we love, the familiarity and quiet comfort of this enchanting valley in Provence offers a marvelous starting point for special friendships, experiences, and discoveries.

 We developed our Return to the Luberon week at the request of many people who joined us for The Luberon Experience and wanted to come back to explore more of this beautiful area.
 We had a wonderful time with our “Return” groups in 2013, 2015 2016, and 2018, and we’re looking forward to welcoming more of you back to Bonnieux and introducing you to other special places in and beyond the Luberon.